0% financing available. Up to 3-year loss and damage guarantee.

 In recent years, tinnitus has begun to receive much more attention and more dedicated research.
 The US Department of Defense has put millions of dollars into research, due to a high number of Iraq and Afghanistan veterans suffering from tinnitus after exposure to the shocking, loud sounds of war.
 In most of these cases, veterans also suffered varying levels of hearing loss.

 Types and Causes of Tinnitus

 With subjective tinnitus, only the person who experiences can hear the sound.
 It is the more common form of tinnitus, making up more than 99% of cases.
 Because our bodies and nervous systems differ from person to person, these sounds take many diverse forms.
 Causes of subjective tinnitus include sensorineural hearing loss due to damage of inner ear hair cells (aging, exposure to loud noise, and even certain classes of ototoxic medication); Meniere’s disease; impacted earwax; or another related medical condition.

 The second form is objective tinnitus, which comprises less than 1% of cases, and has been linked to circulatory or somatic systems in the body.
 Both the person who experiences objective tinnitus, and a person sitting in close proximity, may hear the sounds.
 Objective tinnitus takes the form of pulsatile tinnitus, in which increased blood flow or muscle spasms affect the ear.
 In some cases, pulsatile tinnitus is synchronous with the beating of the heart.
 Other cases indicate a problem with the small muscles of the middle ear or the bones of the inner ear.
 Conditions such as high blood pressure and others that affect blood flow may lead to objective tinnitus.
 In these cases, by treating related medical conditions, people may find relief from their symptoms.

-While there is no cure for tinnitus, there are many effective treatments.
+While there is no cure for tinnitus, there are many effective tinnitus treatment options.
 Tinnitus appears in 80-90% of hearing loss cases, which has led to hearing aid manufacturers producing hearing aids that address its symptoms.